Struggling to sleep right now? This is what poor sleep does to your skin

 The best sleep products to try

 A sleep product that can lull you to sleep in seconds simply doesn't exist, period.
 And to reiterate, if you are experiencing difficulty getting to sleep regularly, or are often waking up in the night and find yourself unable to drift off, then do flag it with your GP.

 That said, if you're well acquainted with the odd night or two of restlessness, in which your mind insists on thinking about the to-do lists and next day's chores while your body longs for deep, restful sleep (team WH nods their head), you could think about trying one of these long-loved natural remedies before bed.

 Not only do acupressure mats help to alleviate ‘tech neck’ after a long day slouched over my laptop, but lying on one before bed targets pressure points and releases endorphins, which really helps relax the mind and body after work.
 The WH team reckons that the OG Bed Of Nails is the best out there.

 A weighted blanket

 Similar to an acupressure mat, weighted blankets work by providing deep touch stimulation.
-Better yet, the cotton Mela Weighted Blanket is as cosy as they come, with an irresistibly soft albeit heavy blanket that moulds to your body shape and feels like a big hug.
+Better yet, the cotton Aeyla Weighted Blanket is as cosy as they come, with an irresistibly soft albeit heavy blanket that moulds to your body shape and feels like a big hug.